If you are reading this then it’s likely your home in Omaha, NE is either under attack or are concerned about the

 If you decide that you need professional bed bug removal assistance, Omaha Pest Control, Inc. offers certified expert help.
 Call us to have a qualified technician come to your home and inspect for the problem.
 The service technician will find the pest in question, identify and problem suspect, and finally discuss an appropriate plan of attack.
 A bed bug treatment plan at an affordable cost will be scheduled and provided at your convenience.

-Introduction To The Bed Bug (Cimex lectularius)
+Control Your Home From The Bed Bugs (Cimex lectularius)

 Bed bugs may have originated in the Middle East in caves inhabited by animals, bats and people, they were first mentioned in Greece as early as 400 years BC. and were later mentioned by Aristotle in “Pliny’s Natural History”, published in 77 AD, claimed bed bugs had medicinal values in treating snake bites and ear infections.